 Screen scraping has changed its main use cases over time.
 In 2019, screen scraping began to be phased out of banking, one of its larger use cases.
 This was done to ease security concerns surrounding the practice.
 Budgeting apps now must use a single open banking technology.
 To create more trust, some organizations route customer data through a secure application programming interface (API) to avoid the screen scraping process.

 How does screen scraping work?

-Screen scrapers can be based around applications such as Selenium or PhantomJS, which allows users to obtain information from HTML in a browser.
-Unix tools, such as Shell scripts, can also be used as a simple screen scraper.
+Screen scrapers can be based on an application such as Selenium or PhantomJS, which enables users to obtain information from HTML in a browser.
+Unix tools, such as shell scripts, can also be used as simple screen scrapers.

 How to prevent screen scraping

 An organization can take these actions to help deter screen scraping:

 - Require a password login.
 This won't stop screen scraping, but it can help identify who is performing it.
 If a page requires a login, then the scraper must send identifying information with each request, which helps identify who is doing the screen scraping.